-Here are 10 healthful vegetables that contain a fair amount of protein.
+Here are 10 nutritious vegetables that contain a fair amount of protein.

 Watercress is a cruciferous plant that grows in water.
 It is high in protein per calorie.